 Whatever chance was there for the Australians to have gone for a chase was over before stumps on the fourth day.
 Les Favell nicked one off Wes Hall, McDonald was run out, and then, just when it seemed that Norman O’Neill would guide Australia to relative safety, Hall had Simpson caught behind to end the day’s play.
 Australia were reeling at 31 for 3.

-A 13,000-strong crowd turned up for the fifth day, hoping that their country would be able to claw back into the match.
+A 13,000-strong crowd turned up for the fifth day, hoping their country would be able to claw back into the match.
 O’Neill and Peter Burge did just that, hanging around for the fourth wicket and scoring runs at the same time.
 Just when the crowd and the dressing-room heaved a sigh of relief, Alf Valentine had Burge caught behind for 49.
 The partnership had added 82 in 99 minutes: it was 113 for 4 now.

 Soon after, O’Neill hit one back to Sobers, and when Benaud fell the same way, panic set in.
-True, Ken Mackay was there (he was nicknamed “Slasher” rather ironically; he was reputed for his dour, dogged defensive style), but wickets kept falling at the other end.
+True, Ken Mackay was there (he was nicknamed “Slasher” rather ironically; he was reputed for his dour, dogged defensive batting), but wickets kept falling at the other end.

 Lindsay Kline walked out.
 He bowled Chinaman of a sublime quality, but that attribute would hardly turn out to be useful at this point.
 Kline’s reputation with the bat was such that they the policemen turned towards the crowd as soon as he entered the arena to stop a pitch invasion.
 The situation was tailor-made for Mackay, though.
 He could bat for hours at a stretch, but would Kline be able to sustain the pressure?